Skip to Main Content

 Scopus, which UofM students and faculty can use to track a lot of research impact, assigns every author a unique ID, but these are automatically generated and sometimes generate multiple IDs for the same author.
 Using the tool below, you can connect your ORCID iD to Scopus, improving Scopus's ability to track your research.

-While UofM does not have Clarivate Web of Science, its unique author ID, ResearcherID, can be registered for free through Publons, Clarivate's profile service.
-You can then connect your ORCID iD to your ResearcherID through Publons.
+While UofM does not have a subscription to Clarivate Web of Science, its unique author ID, ResearcherID, can be registered for free through the Web of Science researcher profile service.
+You can then sync your ORCID iD to your ResearcherID in the profile editor.

 DOI, the Digital Work Identifier